 If there is no peace, in the case of our relationship with God, we will simply keep on fighting Him as we have always done in the past.
 We may have been ignorant that we were fighting Him, but fighting Him we were.
 Without what God does, there is no positive response—as we will see later, as we go on here.
 So it is what God does that produces the possibility of fruit being borne every step along the way to the Kingdom of God.

-Romans 5:9-10 Much more then [That is, much more than the fact that Christ died for us, which Paul mentioned in verse 8], being now justified by His blood, we shall be saved from wrath through Him.
-For if, when we were enemies, we were reconciled to God by the death of His Son, much more, being reconciled, we shall be saved by His life.
+Romans 5:9-10 Much more then [That is, much more than the fact that Christ died for us, which Paul mentioned in verse 8], having now been justified by His blood, we shall be saved from wrath through Him.
+For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.

-Ephesians 2:8 For by grace are you saved through faith; and that not of yourselves.
-It is the gift of God.
+Ephesians 2:8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God.

 The grace is the gift of God.
 The faith is the gift of God.
 Is there anything that we have that does not come from God?
 The answer to that is, "No." And I am going to prove it to you.

-Ephesians 2:9-10 Not of works, lest any man should boast.
-For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.
+Ephesians 2:9-10 Not of works, lest anyone should boast.
+For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.